asliak/asliak/README.md

 - 👋 Hi, I’m Aslı Nur Aksakal.
-- 👀 I’m a third grade student at IZTECH Electronics and Communication Department, interested in Machine Learning, AI and Data Science. (hopefully i can get better at those in following years of my journey)
+- 👀 I’m a third grade student at IZTECH Electronics and Communication Engineering Department, interested in Machine Learning, AI and Data Science. (hopefully i can get better at those in following years of my journey)
 - 🌱 I’m currently learning C and Python.

 <!---